A nonresident student may maintain an out-of-state registration in lieu of Utah registration if the nonresident student is:

 - currently registered full-time at a college, university or other accredited educational institution in Utah

-Non-resident Student Permits are issued to students by educational institutions for a fee.
-The DMV makes no direct issuance–contact your school or institution for more information.
+Nonresident Student Parking Permits are issued to students by educational institutions for a fee.
+Contact your school or institution for more information.

 Utah law requires you to register your vehicle in Utah within 60 days if you:

 - have established a permanent home for yourself and your family in this state;

 - live in Utah, continuously or non-continuously, for a total of six months, regardless of having a permanent residence in another state;

 - engage in a trade, profession or occupation in Utah, or accept other than seasonal work in Utah, and you do not commute into the state;

 - declare yourself a resident of Utah to obtain privileges not ordinarily extended to nonresidents, including going to school, enrolling your children in local schools without paying nonresident tuition or fees; or purchasing resident hunting or fishing licenses;

 There are exceptions in the law for full-time nonresident students attending a Utah college or university, for military personnel temporarily stationed in Utah and individuals engaged in public, charitable, educational or religious services.

 Nonresidents temporarily in Utah for public, charitable, educational or religious service may choose to register their vehicle in Utah.
 All required Utah fees and inspections apply.

 If a person moves to Utah from another state and establishes residence here, whether temporary or permanent, and is not able to provide the title of the vehicle being registered in Utah to the DMV because the title is held by a lien holder, the vehicle may be registered as a foreign vehicle without surrendering the out-of-state title.